AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/subchapter-xviii-health-insurance-for-aged-and-disabled/part-e-miscellaneous-provisions/sec-1395nn.md

 #### (B) Exception ####

-For purposes of this section, the term “specialty hospital” does not include any hospital—
+For purposes of this section, the term "specialty hospital" does not include any hospital—

 (i) determined by the Secretary—